Betty Goodwin: Career

 Over a period of six years beginning in 1982, Goodwin explored the human form in her drawing series Swimmers, a project which used graphite, oil pastels and charcoal on translucent Mylar.
 The large-scale drawings depict solitary floating or sinking bodies, suspended in space.
 In 1986, to show the interaction of human figures she created her series Carbon using charcoal and wax for her drawings.
 Two more series followed: La mémoire du corps (1990–1995) and Nerves (1993–1995).

 She died in December 2008 in Montreal.

 Personal

-She was married to Martin Goodwin, a civil engineer (d.
+In 1945, Betty Goodwin married Martin Goodwin, a civil engineer (d.
 2008).
-Their son Paul died at 30 of a drug overdose.
+They had their son Paul in 1946.
+Goodwin experienced immense loss when her son Paul died of a drug overdose at age 30.